faizilham/msc-thesis/main/ch7_implementation.typ

 }
 ```] <lst:UtilLatClass>

-Another common lattices we use in the analysis is the map lattice.
+Another common lattice we use in the analysis is the map lattice.
 We extend the built-in `Map<K,V>` data structure in Kotlin as `DefaultMapLat<K,V>` class, in which any key of type `K` not found in the map lattice is presumed to have a default lattice value, usually either a $bot$ or $top$.
-This is useful since we do not have to initialize the lattice at start especially in case of free variables.
+This is useful since we do not have to initialize the lattice at the start node, especially in the case of free variables.
 If we instead must initialize free variable mappings in the lattice, we have to traverse the CFG at least once to collect all the free variables _before_ the analysis can start.
-By defaulting the lattice value, we can minimize unnecessary CFG traversals.
+By setting a default lattice value, we can minimize unnecessary CFG traversals.

 == Handling context object and invoke function

 A context object or a receiver is the object `x` in the calling syntax `x.f()`, where `f` is a class method or an extension function to `x`.
 In our model for analysis, calling `x.f()` is identical to calling `f(x)`.
 We chose to simplify this in the analysis since in principle a context object is similar to a parameter.
 However, this is not how it is implemented in the Kotlin compiler.
-In the case of calling `x.f()`, the function `f` has the type #box($X.() ->Y$), while in the other case the function has the type #box($(X) ->Y$).
-To reflect this, we separate the effect and utilization annotation for parameters and context object into different fields in our data structure.
+In the case of calling `x.f()`, the function `f` has the type #box($X.() ->Y$), while in the other case, the function has the type #box($(X) ->Y$).
+To reflect this, we separate the effect and utilization annotation for parameters and the context object into different fields in our data structure.

-A common case when context object matters is when a function is assigned to a variable, and then later called.
+A common case when a context object matters is when a function is assigned to a variable, and then later called.
 Kotlin has a special primitive called `invoke` for calling a function variable.
 Consider the example in @lst:ExtensionInvoke.

 #listing("Calling extension function through invoke")[
 ```kt